nybzmr/dezzlr/Readme.md

-# Ecommerce Website
+# Dezzlr Website

-This project is a complete Ecommerce platform developed using the MERN stack, comprising MongoDB, Express.js, React, and Node.js.
+This project is a complete Dezzlr platform developed using the MERN stack, comprising MongoDB, Express.js, React, and Node.js.

 ## Features